yy7-f/Maintenance-Prediction-for-Turbofan-Jet-Engine/README.md

 # Maintenance-Prediction-for-Turbofan-Jet-Engine

-In this project, time series data analysis is conducted for regression and classification using LSTM, RNN, and 1DCNN.
+In this project, LSTM, RNN, and 1D-CNN models are developed for regression and classification tasks using time series data.

 Objectives:
 Regression objective: Predicting the remaining useful life (RUL) of a machine